Aardwolf-Social/aardwolf/INSTALL.md

     $ sudo apt-get update
     $ sudo apt-get install postgresql postgresql-contrib

+If you see an error like:

+     = note: /usr/bin/ld: cannot find -lpq
+          collect2: error: ld returned 1 exit statusb

+Then you may need to install the libpq (PostgreSQL C-library) package as well :

+    $ sudo apt-get install libpq-dev

 If you're on OSX and using `brew`, do

     $ brew update